MicHi07i/ioBroker.hoymiles-wifi/README.md

    Please make sure your PATH variable is set, (strangely on my Pi I had to use 'sudo pip install hoymiles-wifi').
    I advise to make sure your password of the access point of the HMS is complex.
 2) Install this adapter in ioBroker.
+   To /usr/local/bin preferably if you can, at least add path to /etc/profile; else ioBroker will not find it.
+   I do not recommend installing as root, although that does the trick, too.
-3) Adjust IP address of your HMS as host.
+4) Adjust IP address of your HMS as host.
 Rest of the default settings should be fine.
-4) By default this adapter verifies IP address before running commands to keep CPU usage low, especisally when HMS is offline while night time.
+5) By default this adapter verifies IP address before running commands to keep CPU usage low, especisally when HMS is offline while night time.
+   For that option, make sure you have command ping instaled and available, else please deactivate otion called 'Skip polling while night time'.
-5) Most valuable to me is hoymiles-wifi.0.get_real_data_new.dtuPower (e.g. value of 6321 means actual 632.1 Watt)
+6) Most valuable to me is hoymiles-wifi.0.get_real_data_new.dtuPower (e.g. value of 6321 means actual 632.1 Watt)

 Writing is not supported yet, I strongly suggest using your app from SmartPhone instead.
 Feel free to give me feedback.